asappresearch/slue-toolkit/_sources/slue-tasks.md

 ## Datasets

 SLUE uses the [VoxCeleb](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/) and [VoxPopuli](https://github.com/facebookresearch/voxpopuli) datasets.

-We carefully curated subsets of these datasets for fine-tuning and evaluation for SLUE tasks, and we re-distribute the subsets.
-Thus, you don’t need to download the whole (gigantic) datasets.
-In the dataset, we also include the human annotation and transcription for SLUE tasks.
-All you need to do is run the script below and it will download and pre-process the dataset.
+We've diligently curated subsets of these datasets for fine-tuning and evaluation for SLUE tasks.
+You can take advantage of our redistribution, so you don't need to download the entire (and large) dataset.
+With this dataset, we include the human annotation and transcription for SLUE tasks.
+All that's required is to run the script and it will handle everything necessary - downloading and preprocessing included.

-Here is a brief info about the datasets.
-Additional details are in the [paper](https://arxiv.org/pdf/2111.10367.pdf).
+Here is a brief overview of the datasets.
+For more in-depth information, please refer to our [paper](https://arxiv.org/pdf/2111.10367.pdf).

 <table>
 <thead>